 What could be more refreshing than coconut water on a summer day?
 The liquid content inside a coconut is ideal for staving off thirst when the temperatures run hot, but you don’t have to start smashing coconuts to get it.
 There are plenty of stores carrying this type of drink, and the most popular brands are much-loved by consumers for their delicious products.

 A full cup of coconut water contains only 45 calories, and it’s also an excellent remedy for hangovers, as it helps you hydrate fast.
 You can also add it to smoothies if you’re a fan.
-Although further studies are required, this beverage is believed to provide several health benefits, such as being capable of preventing kidney stones and supporting the good functioning of your heart.
+Although further studies are required, this beverage is believed to provide several health benefits, such as being capable of supporting the good functioning of your heart and preventing kidney stones, further treatment for this is available from a private urologist in London.

 - Iced tea (made at home)